menu

 Overview

 Randolph is a very small town located in the state of New York.
 With a population of 1,297 people and just one neighborhood, Randolph is the 705th largest community in New York.
-Randolph has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Randolph was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce

-Unlike some towns, Randolph isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Randolph are a mix of both white- and blue-collar jobs.
+Randolph is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Randolph is a town of professionals, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Randolph who work in healthcare (10.40%), office and administrative support (9.87%), and sales jobs (9.07%).

 Setting & Lifestyle